inapptics/inapptics.github.io/_ios/apireference/crashreporter.md

   Use this method in your AppDelegate instead of the previous method in order to control the **Crash Reporter**.

-  We recommend to keep the **Inapptics Crash Reporter** enabled in order to be able to leverage features like **Crash replays**.
+  We recommend keeping the **Inapptics Crash Reporter** enabled in order to be able to leverage features like **Crash replays**.
   {: .info }

-  Some other creash reporters, like Crashlytics work fine side by side with **Inapptics Crash Reporter** enabled.
+  Some other crash reporters, like Crashlytics, work fine side by side with **Inapptics Crash Reporter** enabled.
   {: .success }
 ---